 We Love Teachers: Teachers can receive $3 off admission with valid school ID

-By this time Ashley's pre-trip excitement was catching up with her so we returned to the RV park so all of us could rest up before dinner.
+By this time the girls pre-trip excitement was catching up with them so we returned to the hotel so all of us could rest up before dinner.
 Plan some R&R time on Day 1 to rest up from traveling to Hershey.
 You're on vacation after all!

 Evening: Ashley likes Red Robin and that night was Kids Eat Half Price plus Ashley would get a free ice cream sundae for her birthday.
 621 Park Ave Hershey.

-We'd signed up for the Red Robin Rewards program some years prior so took advantage of the rewards and points we'd accumulated.
+Jay had signed both Ashley and himself up for the Red Robin Rewards program some years prior so we took advantage of the rewards and points we'd accumulated.

 My honest review of the Hershey Character Breakfast: First of all, I didn't know Hershey even had characters.